gardener/gardener/docs/api-reference/operator.md

 <td>
 <em>(Optional)</em>
 <p>The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 Used to verify the OIDC JSON Web Token (JWT).
-Falls back to the API server&rsquo;s OIDC configuration if not set here.</p>
+Falls back to the API server&rsquo;s OIDC issuer URL configuration if not set here.</p>
 </td>
 </tr>
 <tr>